What are users looking for? Keys to understanding and mastering demand peaks

 Searches with more than 6 words are growing 13 times faster than short ones.
 This reflects an evolution towards a more natural, complex and personalized search.
 Example: "How can I get the biggest discount with my bank?" is more common than simply "bank discounts".

 In Mexico, 50% of buyers plan to travel between 3 and 6 months after booking.
-This opens a strategic window to capture demand in advance, especially in categories such as package tours and lodging, a priority for Gen Z and where the average spend exceeds $12,000.
-On the other hand, we must take into account that, more than 1 month before these key shopping dates, 23% of users already start researching, rising to 34% among Gen Z, so it is important to anticipate this demand by creating expectations and communicating possible offers.
+This opens a strategic window to capture demand in early, especially in categories like travel packages and accommodation - a priority for Gen Z and where the average spend exceeds $12,000.
+On the other hand, we must take into account that, more than 1 month before these key shopping dates, 23% of users are already researching, rising to 34% among Gen Z, so it is important to anticipate this demand by creating expectations and communicating possible offers.

-Make sure you have all your rates and promotions loaded well in advance (even up to a year in advance) in order to capture that demand.
+Make sure all your rates and promotions are loaded well in advance — even up to a year ahead — to capture that demand.

 4. Key platforms: Google and YouTube dominate

-Google is the #1 source of research for young people, while YouTube is consolidating as a decisive channel of influence due to the trust it generates.
+Google is the number one research source for young people, while YouTube is consolidating as a decisive influence channel due to the trust it generates.
 Users value reviews, comparisons and authentic content, feeling more connected to the brands they see there.
 In addition, while influencers ' recommendations are key for younger users, Millenials and Gen X value recommendations from professionals more highly.

 5. Payment methods and purchase decisions